Selling or merging your law firm may be the biggest financial transaction you ever make. Don’t let your law firm merger end in disaster.

 2. Is the merger a good fit?

 Does the structure of the new merged firm fit in with your vision?
 It may be of course that merger opens up new possibilities that had not been previously considered.
 But if not, how will the merger help you achieve your future target?
 Be very cautious of a merger for its own sake.
 Does the other firm had a different client base, serve a different geographic or professional community — do they have strengths and expertise in areas where your firm is weaker?
-When, for example, we emerged with Pye-Smiths 12 years ago, we were able to take account of their stronger probate client base
+When, for example, we emerged with Pye-Smiths 12 years ago, we were able to take account of their stronger wills and probate client base

 If your plan, for example, is to move out of legal aid and to strengthen your commercial client base, is it really worth taking over another firm and all their clients, if that firm is still committed to what is left of legal aid?